 - 1. There is great flexibility available in designing a reaction chamber and balance of plant. - 2.
-Because the high technology components (i.e., the driver) are not near the reaction chamber radiation environment, their maintenance will be unaffected by radiation and their reliability should be greater. - 3.
+Because the high technology components (i.e., the driver) are not near the reaction chamber, their maintenance will be unaffected by radiation from the thermonuclear environment and their reliability should be greater. - 3.
 Separability should reduce the required size of the containment structures. - 4.
 Finally, one accelerator driver can service several reaction chambers, making modular construction possible and spreading the costs.

 The functions of the reaction chamber are to contain the effects of the thermonuclear microexplosion, convert the released energy into a form more useable in the balance of plant for making electricity, and produce tritium (which is not found in nature) for future targets.
 The design flexibility allowed by the separability of the driver has resulted in a large number of different reactor designs being proposed in the U.S.A., Germany, Japan, and the Soviet Union.
-A review of most of these designs is given by Hogan and Kulcinski.^[9] To produce the 2000 -3500 MW of fusion power required for a 1000 MWe power plant, typical reactors must contain fusion explosions of 100 - 1000 MJ each at a rate of 2 - 20 times per second.
-High energy neutrons comprise about 2/3 of the energy of each explosion, the rest being X-rays and charged particle debris.
-The short range and short duration (~ 1 ns) of the debris mean that the first structural wall of an ICF reactor must either be at a very large distance to avoid ablation, or that this wall must be protected with a self-renewing sacrificial layer of some nonstructural material.
+A review of most of these designs is given by Hogan and Kulcinski.^[8] To produce the 2000-3500 MW of fusion power required for a 1000 MWe power plant, typical reactors must contain fusion explosions of 100-1000 MJ each at a rate of 2-20 times per second.
+High energy neutrons comprise about 2/3 of the energy of each explosion, the rest being x-rays and charged particle debris.
+The short range and short duration (~ 1 ns) of the x-ray pulse results in the requirement that the first structural wall of an ICF reactor must either be at a very large distance to avoid ablation, or that this wall must be protected with a self-renewing sacrificial layer of some nonstructural material.
 Most reactor designs have been based on the latter method and include a fluid or granular first wall.
-Various reactor designs have considered the use of liquids such as lithium,^{10,11} lead-lithium,5 and FLiBe12 (a molten salt consisting of flourine, lithium, and beryllium), or ceramic granules such as Li2O and LiAlO2.^[13] In the HYLIFE-II^[14] concept shown in Fig. 6, efficiency is improved by moving the
+Various reactor designs have considered the use of liquids such as lithium,^[9,10] lead-lithium,^[4] and FLiBe^[11] (a molten salt consisting of flourine, lithium, and beryllium), or ceramic granules such as Li_2O and $LiAlO_2$.
+In the original HYLIFE^[10] design, efficiency is improved by moving the heat transfer and tritium production "blankets" inside the reactor structural wall.
+HYLIFE-II,^[13] shown in Fig. 6, avoids the fire and toxicity hazards of lithium by using FLiBe.